9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 import System.FilePath (dropTrailingPathSeparator, splitFileName, (</>))
 ```

-In this module, we\'ll be emulating a \"for\" loop; getting our first
+In this module, we'll be emulating a "for" loop; getting our first
 taste of exception handling in Haskell; and of course using the
 `matchesGlob` function we just wrote.